(ā″jī′rē-ă) [a- + gyro- + -ia] Incompletely developed convolutions of the cerebral cortex. agyric (-rik), adj.

 decision a.
 A clinical algorithm or educational tool to assist patients or health care professionals in making choices about aspects of care.
 SYN: decision instrument; decision rule.

 ergogenic a.
 In sports medicine, the questionable and often harmful use of various substances to try to enhance performance.
-Some of these materials, e.g., blood transfusions, anabolic steroids, amphetamines, amino acids, and human growth hormone, are standard medicines approved for uses other than those intended by the athlete.
-Others are not indicated for any illness but may even ...
+Some of these materials, e.g., blood transfusions, anabolic steroids, amphetamines, amino acids, and human growth hormone, are standard medicines approved for uses other than ...